At 2 a.m. on March 8, 2015, we will turn our clocks ahead one hour marking the beginning of Daylight Saving Time

 - Clean out your refrigerator.
 Although this is something you should do on a regular basis, you may not get around to it as frequently.
 At least twice a year, check all the expiration dates and safety of the food in your fridge and go ahead and ditch what needs to be eliminated.

 - Check your home for safety.
 You may be considering a full-on clean out as spring-cleaning approaches, but there is no time better than now to do a walkthrough and walk around to check inside and outside of your home for anything that seems “off.”
-If you find anything, write it down and take care of it yourself, or hire a professional, as soon as possible.
+If you find anything, like a broken smoke detector, write it down and take care of it yourself, or hire a professional, as soon as possible.

 Even though you may have lost an hour, you can still be productive and use this time of the year to your advantage and do these five easy things.